Degree Administrators

 SMArchS students who have professional degrees in architecture are automatically eligible to take option studios.

-Students who have completed the core studios choose their advanced option studios through a lottery.
+Students who have completed the core studios choose their advanced option studios through a studio allocation process.
 There are two to three sections of each option studio, taught by different instructors.
 Each instructor gives a short presentation about his or her studio, and the students submit their choices ranked by preference.
-Studio places are assigned through a random drawing.

 Eligibility

 Graduate studios are restricted to MArch and SMArchS students in good standing.
 A list of eligible students to enter the lottery for option studios posted in the Department's headquarters prior to Registration Day.
 A student who suspects an error has been made on this list should notify the MArch degree administrator immediately.
-View Eligibility List
+See the eligibility list.

 At the beginning of each term, every faculty member who will teach a studio makes a 10-minute presentation of his/her program to the assembled department.
 This is the opportunity for students to learn about studio offerings before making their lottery choices.
 The sessions are open to the department community, and everyone is encouraged to stop in.